 The value assigned to the OMP\STACKSIZE environment variable is case insensitive and might have leading and trailing white space.
-The following examples show how you can set the OMP\STACKSIZE environment variable. export OMP\STACKSIZE="10M" export OMP\STACKSIZE="10 M "
+The following examples show how you can set the OMP\STACKSIZE environment variable.

+'''

+export OMP_STACKSIZE="10M"

+export OMP_STACKSIZE=" 10 M "

+'''

-If the value of OMP\STACKSIZE is not set, the initial value is set to the default value.
-The default value is 4194304B.
-The maximum value for 32-bit mode is 256M.
-For 64-bit mode, the maximum is up to the limit imposed by system resources.
+If the value of OMP\STACKSIZE is not set, the initial value is set to the default value. (up to the limit that is imposed by system resources).